 Once you have completed your first term at UF, you can request a reclassification of your residency status.
-You must contact the Office of the University Registrar https://myrequest.ufl.edu/CherwellPortal/clas#2
+You must contact the Office of the University Registrar http://registrar.ufl.edu/ to initiate this process.

 XXVII.
 Travel

 CLAS Travel Form